1995 Stanley Cup playoffs: Conference quarterfinals

-Eastern Conference Quarterfinals
+Eastern Conference quarterfinals

 (1) Quebec Nordiques vs. (8) New York Rangers

 This was the first playoff meeting between these two teams.
 This was the final playoff series played by the Quebec Nordiques, as they relocated to Denver, Colorado to become the Colorado Avalanche the next season.
+The defending Stanley Cup champion Rangers upset the Nordiques in 6 games, becoming the second eighth-seeded team in NHL history to knock off a number one seed.

-Game five was the final NHL game played at the Quebec Coliseum.
+Game 5 was the final NHL game played at the Quebec Coliseum.

 (2) Philadelphia Flyers vs. (7) Buffalo Sabres

 This was the third playoff meeting between these two teams; with Philadelphia winning both previous series.
 They last met in the 1978 Stanley Cup Quarterfinals, which Philadelphia won in five games.
 Game four was the last playoff game at Buffalo Memorial Auditorium.

 (3) Pittsburgh Penguins vs. (6) Washington Capitals

 This was the second consecutive and fourth overall playoff meeting between these two teams; with Pittsburgh winning two of the three previous series.
 Washington won last year's playoff meeting in six games.

 With their win in game seven, the Pens became the first team to have two 3–1 comebacks in a playoff series against the same team.